Maddest-Lad/Daily-Health-Reminder/README.md

 Sends a message once  a day reminding students to fill out the RIT health screen

 # Setup
-Add the bot to the Discord server in question using this link (it only needs send message permissions): https://discord.com/api/oauth2/authorize?client_id=738557873801527357&permissions=2048&scope=bot
+Add the bot to the Discord server in question using this link (only send message permissions, don't worry): https://discord.com/api/oauth2/authorize?client_id=738557873801527357&permissions=2048&scope=bot

 Then create some sort of channel for the bot to send messages in and yell at Sam to hardcode that channel id into the bot.